Science of Presidential Elections | Decoding the Electoral Process

 Let us unleash the science of Presidential Elections As the elections for The President of India are around the corner, curiosity fills the minds of the readers.
 There are many deserving names that come up in each head, and everyone is waiting eagerly to know who would be the first citizen of India.
 However, lawmen have a different… Read More »

 Let us unleash the science of Presidential Elections

 As the elections for The President of India are around the corner, curiosity fills the minds of the readers.
 There are many deserving names that come up in each head, and everyone is waiting eagerly to know who would be the first citizen of India.

-However, lawmen have a different perspective for this scenario.
+However, lawmen have a different perspective on this scenario.
 For interrogating minds, the procedure of appointment for an esteemed post as this will surely be notable.
 So, this article hereby intends to make this complex process of indirect election a bit plain sailing so that it is easily comprehended by the laymen.